AGLExport/drm-lease-manager/README.md

 If no DRM device is specified, `/dev/dri/card0` will be used.
 More detailed options can be displayed by specifying the `-h` flag.

-### Lease naming

-One DRM lease will be created for each connector on the DRM device (up to the number of available CRTCs).

-The names of the DRM leases will have the following pattern:

-    <device>-<connector name>

-So, for example, a DRM lease for the first LVDS device on the device `/dev/dri/card0` would be named `card0-LVDS-1`.

 ### Dynamic lease transfer